SANTA CLAUS IS COMING TO TOWN! SANTA CLAUS IS COMING TO TOWN!

 DEVON COUNTY COUNCIL CONSULTATION ON THE FUTURE OF LIBRARIES

-We currently have two councillor vacancies, one on the West Ward of Kingsteignton and one on the East Ward of Kingsteignton.
+We currently have one councillor vacancy, for the West Ward of Kingsteignton.

 For further information regarding this position and to download an application form, please go to the Latest News page.